iblurdesigner/iblurdesigner/README.md

 - 👀 I’m interested in Data Science.
 - 🌱 I’m currently learning React, GraphQl, Python
 - 💞️ I’m looking to collaborate on Frontend projects with React JS.
 - 📫 How to reach me: I'm on twitter @blurdesigner.
-Instagram: blur_designer.
+Instagram: blur_dev.
 E-mail: davidisaac.floresmedrano@gmail.com

 <!---
 iblurdesigner/iblurdesigner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.